couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/appendix-release-notes.markdown

 # Release Notes

 The following sections provide release notes for individual release versions of Couchbase Client Library Java.
 To browse or submit new issues, see the [Couchbase Java Issues Tracker](http://www.couchbase.com/issues/browse/JCBC).

+<a id="couchbase-sdk-java-rn_1-4-13a"></a>

+## Release Notes for Couchbase Client Library Java 1.4.13 GA (2 May 2017)

+* [SPY-194](http://www.couchbase.com/issues/browse/SPY-195): It is now possible to bound the retry queue in size with the net.spy.retryQueueSize system property.

+* [SPY-195](http://www.couchbase.com/issues/browse/SPY-195): The wakeupDelay property is now properly respected and used when customized.

+<a id="couchbase-sdk-java-rn_1-4-12a"></a>

+## Release Notes for Couchbase Client Library Java 1.4.12 GA (14 April 2016)

+* [JCBC-912](http://www.couchbase.com/issues/browse/JCBC-912): If the server returns on a "Not My Vbucket" without a response body, The code checks if the buffer which potentially contains the new config is not null and if it is just returns.
+This is a compatibility fix for Couchbase Server 4.5.

 <a id="couchbase-sdk-java-rn_1-4-11a"></a>